Skip to Content

 Experienced Military Divorce Lawyers You Can Trust

-With multiple military bases here in Oklahoma, the attorneys at The Smith Firm have deep familiarity with military divorce proceedings and how to help spouses get through it.
-Our service men and women protect our country.
-The least we can do is help protect their interests in difficult personal times.
-Our commitment is to provide clear, strategic guidance that addresses the complex blend of both military and civilian legal considerations, ensuring comprehensive representation that empowers our clients during each step of the divorce process.
-We strive to be accessible and responsive, providing an empathetic ear and aggressive representation to uphold the dignity of those who serve.
+With several military bases in Oklahoma, the attorneys at The Smith Firm have in-depth familiarity with military divorce proceedings in Edmond and understand how to help spouses navigate these complex matters.
+Our servicemen and women protect our country, and as your military divorce attorney in Edmond, our mission is to help protect your interests and those of your family, even in the most difficult times.
+We are dedicated to providing transparent, strategic guidance that addresses the combination of military and civilian legal concerns, ensuring thorough legal representation and empowering our clients every step of the way.
+Our firm’s approach is rooted in being accessible, responsive, and providing both compassionate support and tenacious advocacy for those who serve.

 Call our Edmond office today at (405) 331-7884 or reach out here online to schedule a consultation.